jju/stubbl/teams/gargantuanbrutes.md

 It's a shame [[marzhak]] wasn't on a better team.
 Players with his profile can be great.
 He was better than his old-era predecessor, [[Lophand]].

-Before the Open Division got a major season (the Orange Goblet), [[Votyris]] was one of the top players in the division.
+Before the Open Division got a major season (the Orange Goblet), [[votyris]] was one of the top players in the division.

 ### Management